andreihar/api_documentation/docs/source/reference.rst

       Converts a 2D point to a 3D if elevation is set to integer.

       :param elevation: elevation value of the point coordinates.
-      :type kind: int or None
+      :type elevation: int or None
       :return: modified geographic point
       :type return: Point